Looking for the best day trips from Austin, Texas?

 Here are some of our favorite nearby swimming spots!

 Wimberly, located in the Texas Hill Country, is one of our favorite day trips from Austin.

 Wimberley is home to Texas famous swimming hole, Blue Hole.

 This spring-fed natural pool is perfect for a refreshing dip and extremely popular in the summer!

 Other things to do at Blue Hole Park include picnicking, hiking as well as play areas.

 Wimberley itself is also an amazing destination with scenic drives, rugged landscapes and wildflower fields blooming in springtime.

-Lake Travis itself is another great day trip from Austin.
+Lake Travis itself is another fun day trip from Austin for water lovers.